appressoas/django_cradmin/docs/gettingstartedguide_part_two.rst

 Easy show messages in template
 ==============================
-In this chapter we are going to create a new crapps named `publicui` which will have a listview for messages written by `Account` with a little code as possbile.
+In this chapter we are going to create a new crapps named `publicui` which will have a listview for messages written by an account with a little code as possbile.

 Model
 -----